Mathematics and physics courses

 Our Mathematics and Physics degrees cover fundamental concepts of mathematics such as calculus, linear algebra, statistics, fundamental physics, quantum technologies, materials research, particle physics, cosmology and astrophysics.

-- Access advanced mathematical and statistical software including Mathematica, MAPLE, MATLAB, and industry standard statistical and operational research software.
+- You'll access advanced mathematical and statistical software including Mathematica, MAPLE, MATLAB and industry standard statistical and operational research software.

-- For physics courses, you'll use technologies including Molecular Beam Epitaxy (MBE), Atomic Force Microscopy (AFM) and Vibrating Sample Magnetometry (VSM).
+- You'll use technologies including Molecular Beam Epitaxy (MBE), Atomic Force Microscopy (AFM) and Vibrating Sample Magnetometry (VSM).

 - Use LabVIEW software – the same software CERN (the European Organization for Nuclear Research) use to run the Large Hadron Collider particle accelerator.

-- You could do also do a paid placement year after your second year to get experience in industry or commerce.
-Companies where you could do your placement include Airbus, BAE Systems, Disney, QinetiQ, IBM, GlaxoSmithKline (GSK) and a number of major banks.
+- You could do a paid placement year after your second year to get experience in industry or commerce.
+Placement companies include Airbus, BAE Systems and QinetiQ.

 - Mathematics for Finance and Management BSc (Hons)

 - Mathematics with Statistics BSc (Hons)